Bboy9090/Bobbys_World_Tools/DEVICE_FLASHING_INTEGRATION.md

 ## Conclusion

-The Device Flashing Dashboard provides a complete, professional-grade solution for firmware flashing with enterprise-level monitoring and tracking capabilities.
-It's designed to work seamlessly with real backend systems while providing a fully functional demo mode for development and testing.
+The flashing UI is designed to work with real backend endpoints and real device/tool detection.
+Development-only simulators can exist for UI work, but production UX must remain truth-first: no fake success, no simulated flashing when the backend/tools are unavailable.